11/6/2019

 speaker

-Yeah, good afternoon, thank you for taking the question.
-I guess to follow up on the last question, as you think about the 200 million 5G unit market, plus or minus in 2020, what percentage do you believe will have millimeter wave?
-And then as part of that question, can you kind of talk through the attachment that you're seeing on our front end for you guys at sub six versus millimeter wave?
+Yeah, good afternoon.
+Thank you for taking the question.
+I guess to follow up on the last question, as you think about the 200 million 5G unit market, plus or minus, in 2020, what percentage do you believe will have millimeter wave?
+And then as part of that question, can you kind of talk through the attach rate that you're seeing on RF front end for you guys at sub six versus millimeter wave?
 I would assume a much higher rate there on millimeter.

 speaker

 Hi, let me answer in reverse order.
-So on the Snapdragon platform today, the attach rate on millimeter wave in sub six is the same.
-I think we have modem to antenna designs, including our front end in all of the Snapdragon.
-There are very few exceptions and sometimes the exception is just one or another band in these very small quantities.
-I'll say the absolute majority of the devices we've been winning RF front end across millimeter wave in sub six is not unique to millimeter wave.
-However, millimeter wave drives a lot more content because unlike sub six, you need multiple antenna modules and multiple RF chains of millimeter wave.
-So the content is disproportionately higher on the millimeter wave side.
+So on the Snapdragon platform today, The attach rate on millimeter wave in sub-6 is the same.
+I think we have modem to antenna designs, including RF on end, in all of the Snapdragon.
+There are very few exceptions, and sometimes the exception is just one or another band in its very small quantities.
+I'll say the absolute majority of the devices, we've been winning RF on end across millimeter wave and sub-6.
+It's not unique to millimeter wave.
+However, Millimeter wave drives a lot more content because unlike sub-6, you need multiple antenna modules and multiple RF chains of millimeter wave, so the content is disproportionately higher on the millimeter wave side.

 speaker